Introduction to Heat Treatment

 B. To control the diffusion rate of hydrogen in a welded joint.

 The intensity of the electric arc breaks down water, present as moisture, into its base elements of hydrogen and oxygen.
 Both of these gases are easily dissolved into the weld metal at high temperatures, and hydrogen can play an important role in weld and heat affected zone cracking with a phenomenon known as hydrogen or cold cracking.
 Preheat can also help by ensuring that the weld preparation area is dry and remains dry throughout the welding operation.
 The presence of preheat, and associated benefits on cooling rate, helps to facilitate the diffusion of the hydrogen molecules out of the metallic structure.
 Moisture is also introduced from the welding consumables being present in electrode coatings and fluxes.
 To obtain the maximum benefits from preheat controlling hydrogen, it must be accompanied by careful controls over removal of moisture from the welding consumables by following manufacturer's baking and storage instructions.

 Thermal strains are set up as the molten weld pool cools.
 Partially made welds can crack as the parent metal restrains the contraction of the weld metal and the cross-sectional are of the joint is insufficient to withstand the resultant stress.
 Preheat can control the level of strain by reducing temperature differentials and reducing cooling rates.

 D. Compensation for heat loss.

-Thicker section steels with high thermal conductivity benefit from preheating during welding improved fusion.
-Where preheat is applied, every effort should be made ensure the correct levels of particular application are attained, both uniformly over the length of the joint and for the duration of the welding process.
+Thicker section steels with high thermal conductivity benefit from preheating during welding, improved fusion.
+Where preheat is applied, every effort should be made to ensure the correct levels of particular application are attained, both uniformly over the length of the joint and for the duration of the welding process.